Concorde: Powerplant

-Situated behind the leading edge of the wing, the engine intake had wing boundary layer ahead of it.
-Two-thirds was diverted and the remaining third which entered the intake did not adversely affect the intake efficiency except during pushovers when the boundary layer thickened ahead of the intake and caused surging.
-Extensive wind tunnel testing helped define leading edge modifications ahead of the intakes which solved the problem.

-Each engine had its own intake and the engine nacelles were paired with a splitter plate between them to minimise adverse behaviour of one powerplant influencing the other.
+Situated behind the wing leading edge, the engine intake had a wing boundary layer ahead of it.
+Two-thirds were diverted and the remaining third which entered the intake did not adversely affect the intake efficiency except during pushovers when the boundary layer thickened and caused surging.
+Wind tunnel testing helped define leading-edge modifications ahead of the intakes which solved the problem.
+Each engine had its own intake and the nacelles were paired with a splitter plate between them to minimise the chance of one powerplant influencing the other.
 Only above 1.6 Mach was an engine surge likely to affect the adjacent engine.

-Concorde needed to fly long distances to be economically viable; this required high efficiency from the powerplant.
-Turbofan engines were rejected due to their larger cross-section producing excessive drag.
-Olympus turbojet technology was available to be developed to meet the design requirements of the aircraft, although turbofans would be studied for any future SST.